A Happy 4th Birthday to my Nicole

 It’s always interesting to see how much my children change in a year.
 Last year I wrote about her yelling everything she says.
 This year she has started to learn about using a quieter voice, but it’s still hard sometimes to get her to lower her volume (especially at church).
 She went through a phase of yelling Ila’s name that I’m glad to say ended a while ago (here’s something that I wrote about it).

 She is still my little family ambassador.
 She really likes people, especially adults, and is the first to give a hug to a new friend.
 I’ve noticed that she is most comfortable with female adults and has started to develop strong bonds with several women in our ward.
 We sit next to the Halversons at church and she really likes Sister Halverson.
-When they sit down at the other end of the row, Nicole often scoots away from our 4.23.12 To the bus stop and back (14)family, towards theirs.
+When they sit down at the other end of the row, Nicole often scoots away from our family, towards theirs.
 Zach and I sometimes jest with each other that she’s our little Halverson.
 One Sunday she insisted on sitting on every Halverson lap (they have several adult children), although I noticed that she moved on more quickly from the boy’s laps than the girl’s laps.
 I’ve also noticed Nicole smile really big when she sees Sister Welsh.

 She still struggles with some of her language skills, but I am seeing improvement.
 She still likes to repeat phrases, but probably not as much as last year.
 She is starting to answer questions better, or at least be aware that a question requires an answer.
 She seems to have some difficulty in comprehending language.
 Sometimes It seems like she can only process part of a sentence.
 There have been a few times recently when she has repeated only key words in a sentence and then responded with what she thought was the appropriate response.
 Here are some examples:

-She hasn’t been verbally replaying routines much anymore, but the otheIMG_4317r day she started one by saying “We get up and then go to the bus.”
-I took her routine and expanded it with several more steps and she seemed to really enjoy that activity.
+She hasn’t been verbally replaying routines much anymore, but the other day she started one by saying “We get up and then go to the bus.†I took her routine and expanded it with several more steps and she seemed to really enjoy that activity.
 Whereas last year, her replay involved her repeating familiar instructions that were given to her, this time she listed the steps of a typical morning routine (or repeated steps that I listed).

 She still loves looking at books, particularly thick ones and she loves to draw, particularly on electronics.